 In order to understand how people managed to stay alive under these arduous circumstances, it is important to recognize that there are several measures that could be taken in response to the oppressive temperatures.
 These include building homes with thick walls made from natural materials like adobe or stone; utilizing shade trees strategically placed around dwellings.

 The purpose of this article is thus two-fold: firstly, it seeks to examine the various strategies employed by both settlers and Indigenous peoples alike when faced with intense desert heat prior to the introduction of air conditioning; secondly, it aims to recognize the ingenuity and resourcefulness required on part of those individuals attempting survival during this era.

 Historical Climate Of Arizona

 Arizona has a long history of hot weather, with temperatures often reaching over 100°F in the summer.
 This extreme environment is due to Arizona’s desert climate and its low latitude location near the center of the United States.
-As such, prior to air conditioning it was difficult for people living in this region to stay cool during the summer months.
+As such, prior to air conditioning it was difficult for people living in Arizona’s region to stay cool during the summer months.

 The development of air conditioning technology allowed Arizonans to finally find relief from intense heat waves that can last several weeks at a time.
 However, before this technology became widespread throughout the state, there were strategies used by individuals and communities alike in order to survive without AC.